chisewaguri/magiskssh/module_data/README.md

 ## Contributing

-Please don't file Pull Requests against the module repository.
-The module building is an automated process and will overwrite any changes to the files in the module repository.
-Feel free to create a Merge Request against the [source repository](https://gitlab.com/d4rcm4rc/MagiskSSH), instead.
+Feel free to create a Merge Request against the [source repository](https://gitlab.com/d4rcm4rc/MagiskSSH).

+Over time, this project has worked with a few repositories (Magisk module repo, source repo at GitHub/GitLab, releases repo).
+Only the aforementioned source repository can accept contributions.
+The other repositories are dead-ends for different reasons.

 ## License